Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 Finally, and with much suspicion by this point, I landed on [Clerk](https://clerk.com/).
 Clerk also doesn't have a cliff-edge in billing and it includes fairly straightforward instructions for integrating with generic JWT libraries on the backend and it has a raw javascript library on the client-side that I can readily wrap with Purescript.

+Helpfully, Clerk also comes with a bunch of pure javascript components for account management, user login and such that can be rolled into a Purescript/Halogen UI very easily and that's another convenient time saver when it comes to getting something up and running quickly.

-Having now tackled the first problem I started worrying about another.
+So, having now tackled the first problem I started worrying about another.
 If I'm outsourcing user login to a third party, how on earth do I get easy access to user data so that I can facilitate building the social features that I actually care about?

 ### The webhook reality check